archana-s/react-window-select/readme.md

 # Select using react-window
+Infinite scrolling list in a select component.
+This uses react-window and react-select 2.0.
-An alternate to react-virtualized-select which is no longer supported.
+This is an alternate to react-virtualized-select which is no longer supported ([See here](https://github.com/bvaughn/react-virtualized-select#this-component-is-no-longer-supported));

-This uses the react-window's FixedSizeList and react-select 2.0.
-It currently supports fixed size menu list for a select item.
+## react-window-select vs react-virtualized-select
+* react-window-select uses react-select 2.0. react-virtualized-select uses react-select 1.0
+* react-window-select only exposes fixed size list item.

 ## Usage
 ```